SamHennessy/hlive/README.md

 ### Tag

 A static HTML tag.
-A Tag has a name (e.g., an `<p></p>`'s name is `hr`).
+A Tag has a name (e.g., an `<p></p>`'s name is `p`).
 A Tag can have zero or more Attributes.
 A Tag can have child Tags nested inside it.
 A Tag may be Void, which means it doesn't have a closing tag (e.g., `<hr>`).
 Void tags can't have child Tags.

 ### Attribute

-An Attribute has a name and an optional value.  (e.g., `href="https://example.com"` or `disabled`).
+An Attribute has a name and a value.  (e.g., `href="https://example.com"` or `disabled=""`).

 #### CSS Classes

 The HLive implementation of Tag has an optional special way to work with the `class` attribute.
+These types are all designed to make toggling CSS classes on and off easy.

-HLive's `CSS` is a `map[string]bool` type.
+HLive's `ClassBool` is a `map[string]bool` type.
 The key is a CSS class, and the value enables the class for rending if true.
-This allows you to turn a class on and off.
+This allows you to turn a class on and off. (e.g. `l.ClassBool{"foo": true, "bar": true, "fizz": true}`).
+The order of the class names in a single `ClassBool` is NOT respected.
+If the order of class names is significant, you can add them as separate `ClassBool` elements, and the order will be respected.
+You can add a new `ClassBool` elements with the same class name, and the original `ClassBool` element will be updated.

-The order of the class names in a single `CSS` is NOT respected.
-If the order of class names is significant, you can add them as separate `CSS` elements, and the order will be respected.
+Even better is `Class`, this is a string type that converts into a CSSBool. (e.g. `l.Class("foo bar fizz")`).
+The order of the class names is respected.
+Each class can still be turned off individually using a `ClassBool` of the `ClassOff` string type.

-You can add new `CSS` elements with the same class name, and the original `CSS` element will be updated.
-Using this type allows you to turn classes on and off (e.g., show and hide) without growing the Tag's data.
+`ClassList` and `ClassListOff` are string slices that will enable or disable respectively CSS classes. (e.g. `l.ClassList{"foo", "bar", "fizz"}`)

 #### Style Attribute

 The HLive implementation of Tag has an optional special way to work with the `style` attribute.

 HLive's `Style` is a `map[string]interface{}` type.
-The key is the CSS rule, and the value is the value of the rule.
+The key is the CSS style rule, and the value is the value of the rule.
 The value can be a `string` or `nil`.
 If `nil`, the style rule gets removed.

 The order of the style rules in a single `Style` is NOT respected.
 If the order of rules is significant, you can add them as separate `Style` elements, and the order will be respected.